Novak Djokovic beats Rublev to reach ATP Finals semifinals - WHIZ News

 Djokovic is now 2-0 in the Green Group.
 He beat Casper Ruud in his opening group match.

 Ruud will face Cameron Norrie later Wednesday.
-Norrie was called in as the second alternate after 2018 champion Stefanos Tsitsipas was forced to withdraw with an injury.
+Norrie was called in as the second alternate after 2019 champion Stefanos Tsitsipas was forced to withdraw with an injured elbow.
 Matteo Berrettini was replaced by Jannik Sinner on Tuesday.

 More AP Tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that Tsitsipas won the ATP Finals in 2019, not 2018.